Karen Chin

-Biography
+Early life and education

-Chin loved studying living things as a child, and enjoyed memorizing the names of species that she read about.
-As a college student, she worked as a nature interpreter for the National Park Service.
+As a college student at University of California San Diego, she worked as a nature interpreter for the National Park Service.

 When Chin was in graduate school at Montana State University, studying modern grasslands, she took a job at the Museum of the Rockies.
 There Chin worked with Jack Horner and preparing fossils from the Two Medicine Formation for study.
 She began by slicing newly unearthed maiasaura bones for Horner to study with a microscope.
 Among the fossil were eggs and nests and unusual "blobs" that had not yet been identified.
 Chin asked to be the one to study these fossils and her research would confirm her hypothesis that they were coprolites.

-This experience was so positive that Chin says it gave her "fossil fever" and she turned her attention to studying fossils.
+This experience convined Chin to study fossils.

 She notes that due to her gender and racial identity, she is unusual in her field, saying:

+After her Masters, Chin went on to receive her PhD in Geological Sciences from University of California, Santa Barbara in 1996 where she was advised by Bruce H. Tiffney.

+Career and research

 Chin is a professor at the University of Colorado, Boulder, and Curator of Paleontology at the University of Colorado Museum of Natural History.
+Her research focuses on how the structure and dynamics of ancient ecosystems of the Mesozoic era differ from our modern era.
+Specifically, she studies how ancient organisms may have interacted and what that tells us about the climatic conditions at the time.